Ubisoft says it cancelled and delayed games because it was working on too many titles

 - READ MORE: The AAA games industry is doomed

-During a quarterly earnings call with investors on February 16, CEO Yves Guillemot shared that the studio had to push back the release of several games – including Skull & Bones – as well as pulling the plug on several unannounced titles due to the overwhelming number of titles that the studio was working on at the same time.
+During a quarterly earnings call with investors on February 16, CEO Yves Guillemot shared that the studio had to push back the release of several games – including Skull & Bones – as well as pull the plug on several unannounced titles due to the overwhelming number of titles that the studio was working on at the same time.

 “We cancelled a few games because we needed to make space for other games that are in development in the company, and that’s really helping all the other games that are progressing well,” Guillemot said.